These 45 specific, actionable, and goal-oriented productive things to do in your spare time will help you with personal growth.

 Once you finish, your energy levels will increase and your sense of accomplishment will make you unstoppable.
 Here is our best advice.

 1. Sign Up Your Spouse or a Friend as a Workout Buddy

 A University College London study from 2015 found that couples were nearly three times more likely to continue working out longterm than their single counterparts.
 This equates to nearly double the weight loss.

-2. Maximize Your Calorie Burn
+2. Set Up an Experiment to Maximize Calorie Burn

 Not all cardio is effective.
 Instead, studies show that people typically either work out too intensely or too slowly, thus miss the fat-burning zone!

 Recently, Ryan and I ran an experiment to answer what’s the best cardio workout — from viral YouTube workouts to the treadmill – to see which workout was king.

 The results?
 Our best workout would have helped us lose 23 lbs. more than the worst over a year!
 Optimizing our fitness plan was a highly productive thing to do in our free time.

 Run your own experiment and get 1% better at selecting the most effective workout for your body type.

 3. Take a Fitness Test to Benchmark Your “Starting Point”